 - DevOps paradigm for services

 - Microservices, Function as a Service, and Serverless

 - Cloud federations and interoperability among clouds

 - Automatic provisioning and management

-- Transaction models, consistency models, and coordination models for multi-cloud environments
+- Transaction models, consistency models, and coordination models

 - IoT middleware

 - Decentralized applications (blockchains,…)